CLOCTools/lds-ctrl-est/misc/docs-hugo/content/docs/getting-started/getting-started.md

 `ldsCtrlEst` requires [Armadillo](http://arma.sourceforge.net/) for linear algebra as well as [HDF5](https://www.hdfgroup.org/downloads/hdf5/) for saving output. [`vcpkg`](https://vcpkg.io/) is a cross-platform C++ package manager which allows us to easily install and use the dependencies in isolation.

-## N.B.
+## Tested Configurations
 Building C++ libraries with complex dependencies can be tricky business&mdash;in our experience builds have inexplicably worked in one environment and failed in another.
-To save you time, sweat, and tears, we suggest you simply use one of the following setups we know work fairly reliably, using the `RelWithDebInfo` config:
+To save you time, sweat, and tears, we suggest you simply use one of the following setups we know work fairly reliably, using the `RelWithDebInfo` build type in the CMake configure command (`-DCMAKE_BUILD_TYPE:STRING=RelWithDebInfo`):
 - Ubuntu 18.04 with GCC 7.5 compiler
 - macOS 11 (Big Sur) with Apple Clang 12 compiler
 - Windows 10 with Visual Studio 16.11 (2019 release) and Clang 12 compiler